+Video included!
 What are the ISO withholding rules?

-Unlike with NQSOs, with ISOs there is no federal income-tax withholding at exercise (even with a same-day sale), and no Social Security and Medicare tax is owed or withheld.
-The American Jobs Creation Act (Section 251) specifically excludes ISO and ESPP gains at exercise or sale from this tax withholding.
+Unlike with NQSOs, with ISOs there is no federal income-tax withholding at exercise (even with a same-day sale or when you trigger the AMT), and no Social Security and Medicare taxes are owed or withheld.
+The American Jobs Creation Act (Section 251) specifically excluded ISO and ESPP gains at exercise or sale from this tax withholding.
 Other than Pennsylvania, states follow the federal rules.

 For an annotated diagram of what will appear on your W-2 after you exercise incentive stock options, see a related FAQ.